Best Practices for Managing Remote Employees

 - Check in frequently and regularly (daily stand-ups, weekly one-on-ones, etc.)

-- Provide channels for remote workers to provide feedback to the organization (we set up a dedicated email address to receive remote-employee feedback)
+- Provide channels for remote workers to provide feedback to the organization (For example, we set up a dedicated email address to receive remote-employee feedback)

 Your remote workers have the potential for incredible productivity, creativity, innovation, and performance.
-But if your organization doesn’t provide what they need to thrive, they will likely take their skills and expertise somewhere else.
+But if your organization doesn’t learn how to manage remote employees, they will likely take their skills and expertise somewhere else.

-With remote work only becoming more common, your organization can’t afford to wait until tomorrow to learn and develop remote worker best practices.
+With remote work only becoming more common, your organization can’t afford to wait until tomorrow to learn and develop remote-worker best practices.
 It needs to start today.
-The good news is that not many of these changes require sweeping, expensive changes.
+The good news is that not many of these suggestions require sweeping, expensive changes.
 By and large, creating a great place for remote employees to work comes down to a shift in perspective and a willingness to put in the extra effort.

-While jumping on a video call, going out of the way to chat with someone, or holding regular check-ins might feel a little unnatural to start, soon remote and on-site employees alike will learn to connect and collaborate with each other without a second thought—no matter where they are in the world.
+While jumping on a video call, going out of the way to chat with someone, or holding regular check-ins might feel a little unnatural at the start, remote and on-site employees alike will soon learn to connect and collaborate with each other without a second thought—no matter where they are in the world.